Account Closing Review

 |Net income attributable to owners of transcosmos inc.||1,722||3,886||125.6|

 Qualitative Information Regarding Consolidated Business Results

 In the business environment where our Group operates, demands for outsourcing services that lead to higher productivity, stronger cost competitiveness, and higher sales remain solid.
-At the same time, under the COVID-19 crisis, there is a growing need for services that support new workstyle options.
-Such services include ones that enable companies to promote digitalization, build up e-commerce and other contactless sales channels, and apply a teleworking model, which is quickly taking hold.
+At the same time, under the COVID-19 crisis, there is a growing need for services that enable companies to promote digitalization, build up e-commerce and other contactless sales channels, apply a teleworking model, and implement BCP measures.